Savers may want to get their skates on to benefit from the top-paying accounts, as providers are starting to pull deals from the shelves.

 However, the increase in savings rates means that savers are earning more on their cash than from stock market returns for the first time since 2015.

 With the cost of living soaring, it’s more important than ever to ensure you’re getting as much in interest as possible from your cash savings.

 Easy-access savings accounts usually enable you to take your money out whenever you want, without any loss of interest.
 It’s generally considered wise to have three to six months’ worth of essential spending in an easily accessible account to cover any unexpected costs, such as car repairs or a boiler breakdown.

 Fixed-rate bonds usually pay more than easy access accounts, but you can’t withdraw money from this type of savings account before the term ends without penalty.
+For example, Metro Bank is currently paying 5.80% on its Fixed Term Savings Account – One Year on a minimum deposit of £500.
 If you need the money, you can close the account, but this will mean some charges, such as loss of interest.
 However, you will have the security that the interest rate will remain the same until the end of the account term.
 Find more information about these accounts and the top rates in our article Fixed rate savings bonds explained.

 What should savers do?

 If you have savings in a variable rate account, now is a good time to see if you can get a better rate elsewhere.
 Check savings websites such as SavingsChampion or price comparison sites such as Moneyfacts, or GoCompare to see if you can find a higher interest rate to move to.